smtilson/test-aufgabe-ft/README.md

 3. / 4.
 No, no JS / Html frontend is necessary per se.
 Django already has its own possibilities to show the DB information over the requested APIs.

 ## Bugs
-- Wher trying to make migrations, I got error: fields.E304.
+- When trying to make migrations, I got error: fields.E304.
 This was due to the similar field names in the AbstractBaseUser model I am inheriting from.
  - Fix: Override the field and change the related name attribute.
+- Error with field named _state.
+Led to error regarding string not having a certain attribute.
+I guess _state is a reserved term in Django ro Django Rest Framework.
+ - Fix: Rename the field to state_abbrv.

 ## References
 ### AI support